libktx/ktx/README.md

 ### Gradle

 The project itself is managed by [Gradle](http://gradle.org/).
 Gradle wrapper is not included, so you might want to install it locally.
+Scripts should be compatible with Gradle `2.14+` and `3.+`.
 If you consider working from sources, these are some useful Gradle tasks that you can look into:

 - `gradle build install` - builds the libraries' archives and pushes them to Maven Local.
 - `gradle test` - runs unit tests in all projects.